komapper/komapper.github.io/content/en/docs/Reference/gradle-plugin.md

 The default value is an empty string.

+### singularize

+Indicates whether the generated entity class names will be singular.
+If the flag is `true`, the singular name of entity class are generated from the plural name of table.

+The default value is `false`.

+### useTableNameAsAlias

+Indicates whether the [aliases]({{< relref "entity-class#metamodel-aliases" >}}) property is generated based on the table name.

+The default value is `false`.

 ### overwriteEntities

 Indicates whether the source code of the generated entity classes should be overwritten.